700 mW red laser diode with a wavelength of 638 nm manufactured by Hitachi under the brand Oclaro.

 Single channel 1.5 A, 3.3-12 V laser diode driver.
 The low current version of the LPLDD-5A-12V dedicated to working with single and multi-mode laser diodes.
 Proper shunt resistor and customized parts assure low noise even with small current values.
 Analog input allows modulating the current with the speed of up to 100 kHz square waves.

 Manufacturer: Opt Lasers

-Basic driver for powering laser diodes with the option to adjust maximum output current in the range of 0-1,5 A, and to modulate the current flowing through the diode with frequency up to 100kHz.
+The basic driver for powering laser diodes with the option to adjust maximum output current in the range of 0-1.5 A, and to modulate the current flowing through the diode with frequency up to 100 kHz.

-Since it is lite version of the driver it does not have protection against polarity change.
-Be sure you connect it acordingly to the labels on the PCB.
+Since it is a lite version of the laser diode controller it does not have protection against polarity change.
+Be sure you connect it accordingly to the labels on the PCB.

 Recommendations and requirements

 The supply voltage should be always higher than or equal to 3.3 V. The minimum supply voltage for other situations is given by the formula:

 - I - desired maximum current

 Modulation input can be used as TTL input with its logic levels of 0 V and 5 V or as an analog input.
 Analog modulation means that by using 2.5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.